sidlauskaslukas/barbot/README.md

 * Dispensers used in this project won't work with liqueur and other thick drinks.
 You might also have problems with sugary drinks as they stick inner dispenser parts together if you leave the liquid inside the dispenser for hours
 * You can use Coca-Cola and other carbonated drinks with these dispensers, but don't forget to make a hole at the bottom of the bottle before mounting the dispenser to the bottle in order to let air get out, otherwise you will have a big fountain.
 Use empty bottles and fill them later through the holes after mounting the dispensers
 * Wash dispensers very well after every use, otherwise the inner dispenser parts will stick together.
 I would also recommend you to wash them before every use

+## Community help
+The Barbot Slack group is your first stop for questions and advice about building your own Barbot.
+You can join the Barbot Slack group [here](https://openbarbot.herokuapp.com).

 ## Credits and special thanks
 * [Visma Lietuva Techies Club](https://www.visma.lt) for support and supplying all needed parts